-For more than 20 years, Frank served in the Civil Division of the U.S. Department of Justice (DOJ), in the United States Attorney’s Office for the Eastern District of New York, as well as the Offices of Legal Policy and Immigration Litigation.
-He managed over 400 cases on behalf of more than 70 federal agencies in a wide variety of litigation areas.
-Many of those cases were litigated under the FCA, the Financial Institutions Reform, Recovery and Enforcement Act (FIRREA), the Federal Tort Claims Act (FTCA), the various civil rights acts, and the Administrative Procedures Act (APA).
-He also obtained and collected over $15 million in asset forfeiture judgments.* Frank applies these experiences representing Motley Rice whistleblower, antitrust, securities fraud, antiterrorism, public client, and human rights clients.
+For more than 20 years before returning to private practice, Frank served in the U.S. Department of Justice (DOJ), in the United States Attorney’s Office for the Eastern District of New York (Civil Division), as well as the Offices of Legal Policy and Immigration Litigation.
+He managed over 400 cases on behalf of more than 70 federal agencies in a wide variety of litigation areas, including representing the Government in numerous class action, constitutional, and program litigation.
+Many of those cases were litigated under the FCA, the Financial Institutions Reform, Recovery and Enforcement Act (FIRREA), the Federal Tort Claims Act (FTCA), the Tucker Act, the various civil rights acts, the immigration code, and the Administrative Procedures Act (APA).
+He also obtained and collected over $15 million* in asset forfeiture judgments.
+He was a leading member of the group that developed and promulgated regulations implementing the Prison Rape Elimination Act, the largest administrative rulemaking project in DOJ history.
+In 2018, Frank was recognized with multiple awards for his work as lead counsel in United States v.
+Barclays Capital, a fraud case involving the sale of residential mortgage-backed securities that resulted in a $2 billion settlement*—the largest ever single civil penalty recovery by the DOJ involving actions filed under FIRREA.

 *Prior results do not guarantee similar outcomes.